5 stages of addiction

 Stage 2: Regular Use

 When someone starts to develop a dependency, they will need to use a drug more often.
 This is often not possible when someone only takes drugs or drinks socially.
-It is when one begins to start using on their own addictive habits develop.
+It is when one begins to start using on their own addictive habits.
 Increased social outings and personality changes could mask the need to use more frequently.
 To hide their strong desire to drink or use, a person may start going out more often or hanging out with new people.

 Conversely, an individual could also become more withdrawn and isolate themselves to keep their usage a secret.
 Personality changes and uncharacteristic behaviors are typically the first signs that lead friends and family to notice that something is off.